Affiliate Disclosure

 Lego Mindstorms EV3Novice coders can use Swift to control the Lego Mindstorms EV3

-For young coders, several third-party companies have created products to use alongside the iPadOS app.
+Several third-party companies have created products for young coders alongside the iPadOS app.

-One such third-party device is Lego's Mindstorms EV3 kit, a programmable brick that features three motors, a touch sensor, a color sensor, an infrared sensor, and a remote control.
-The kit also includes snap-on parts enabling users to build a variety of robots.
+One standout third-party device is Lego's Mindstorms EV3 kit.
+This programmable brick, equipped with three motors, a touch sensor, a color sensor, an infrared sensor, and a remote control, is a versatile tool for young coders.
+The kit's snap-on parts allow users to construct a variety of robots, adding an element of creativity to the learning process.

-Another is Sphero, a company that creates a series of robots and toys that are capable of being controlled both through Swift Playgrounds and Sphero's apps.
+Another is Sphero, a company that creates a series of robots and toys capable of being controlled through Swift Playgrounds and Sphero's apps.
 Their Star Wars-branded toys are fun to play with but also a coding playground for teaching concepts surrounding logic paths and routines.

 Swift Playgrounds Audience